 Essentially, it is the meeting of different disciplines, such as developers, designers and, sometimes students who work on a challenging problem in daily practice.
 Hackathons in the Netherlands receive particular attention as they are an innovative way to brainstorm, with specialists from different branches or various departments within a company.

-I believe in the power of a hackathon in the Netherlands to bring together employees from all levels of an organisation.
+I believe in the power of a hackathon in the Netherlands to bring together employees from all levels of an organization.
 For new perspectives on current challenges and to tackle it with creativity, skill and experience.

-Organise a hackathon: The possibilities
+Organize a hackathon: The possibilities

-- A Festival Hackathon lasts two days and is all about creativity.
+3. Hackathon Festival: a Festival Hackathon lasts two days and is all about creativity.
 During the first day, participants reflect on the challenge you are proposing.
 On the second day they start working on their ideas and form concrete solutions.
 Often a hotel stay is included with this hackathon.

 Examples of a hackathon in the Netherlands

-1. Amnesty International:
+- Amnesty International:

 Amnesty International marveled at the thousands of videos that residents from areas such as Syria upload to Youtube.
 These videos serve as important proof to the rest of the world of the terrible conditions they have to deal with.